tarangverma/task_management/README.md

 - ✅ Load all tasks with assignee information
 - ✅ Update task status and properties
 - ✅ Full TypeScript type-checking
-- ✅ TypeORM with postgres support
+- ✅ TypeORM with postgreSQL support

 ## Installation